 Since the third launch of the X-37B, Dec.
 11, 2012, from Cape Canaveral Air Force Station, Fla., Vandenberg crews have conducted extensive, periodic training in preparation for landing.
 The third X-37B mission concluded on 16 October 2014, with the spaceplane finally making her return back to Earth after nearly two years in space.
 The X-37B Orbital Test Vehicle 3 (OTV-3) safely landed on Runway 12 at Vandenberg Air Force Base in California at 16:25 GMT.

-The X37-B will conduct its fourth mission in 2015 from Cape Canaveral.
-If weather permits, the fourth mission will launch 20 May 2015 aboard an Atlas V rocket from Cape Canaveral, Florida.
-The Air Force said it has not decided how long the mission will last, but the X-37B is expected to remain in space for months.
+The X37-B conducted its fourth mission in 2015 from Cape Canaveral.
+Weather permited, and the fourth mission was launched 20 May 2015 aboard an Atlas V rocket from Cape Canaveral, Florida.
+The Air Force said it had not decided how long the mission will last, but the X-37B is expected to remain in space for months.

 NASA will use the flight to see how 100 or so "materials of interest" hold up in space’s harsh environment.
 The fourth mission will focus on how space stresses materials with temperature extremes, debris, micrometeoroids, direct sunlight, and atomic oxygen, and how it can erode many of the paints, polymers, and composites that NASA and private space companies use as protective coatings on their craft.

 On 29 April 2015 Defense Industry Daily reported that the Air Force will test external link a plasma-based propulsion system on board a X-37B reusable space vehicle, in a joint effort between the The Air Force Research Laboratory, Space and Missile Systems Center, and Rapid Capabilities Office.
 A Hall thruster external link can provide greater fuel efficiency compared to conventional engines, with the new thruster a modified version of those equipping the Advanced Extremely High Frequency (AEHF) satellites.